 How frustrating is it to see this when searching for information?

-When people click on a link, they expect to be taken to a page where they’ll find what they’re looking for.
-A broken link means the user will see a ‘page not found’ message instead of the destination page.
-Broken links make for a poor experience, so Google tends to penalise your site for it.
+When people click on a link, they expect to be taken to a page where they’ll find what they're looking for.
+A broken link results in a ‘page not found’ message – which not only disrupts the user journey but also damages your SEO.

 All of these small things add up to increase your overall domain authority.